SalK91/convex_optimization/docs/convex/14_convexsets.md

 - Polytopes (bounded polyhedra) can be described as convex hulls of finitely many points (their vertices).
 - Many relaxations in optimisation replace a complicated nonconvex feasible set by its convex hull.

+Convex hulls appear everywhere:

+- In machine learning, convex combinations define *mixtures* (e.g., mixture of experts, convex combination of base classifiers).
+- In optimization, many relaxations approximate hard discrete sets by their convex hull — making problems solvable with convex tools.

+Geometric intuition: the convex hull of points is like wrapping a rubber band around them.

 ## 4.4 Polyhedra and polytopes